Both are great, but which one can better benefit your overall gains?

 For Weight Loss

 Compound exercises.
-For those wanting to burn calories and shed more fat, look to compound exercises.
+For those wanting to burn calories and shed more fat, look to using more compound exercises.
 You work more muscles, get that heart rate going, start sweating more, and thus burn calories and work towards a more shredded aesthetic.
 Lifting heavy is a great way to change fat to muscle and compound exercises allow you to lift exponentially more weight than isolation exercises (4).

 For Specific Isolation